ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-use-cases.md

 If measurements before execution are not possible, static after-the-fact analysis is required.

-In these cases measurements (e.g., a hash or digests) are stored in a protected or shielded environment (e.g., TEEs or TPMs) on these systems itself.
+When best practices are followed, in such cases measurements (e.g., a hash or digests) are stored in a protected or shielded environment (e.g., TEEs or TPMs).

 After finishing a high assurance boot sequence, these measurements about foundational firmware are retrieved after-the-fact from shielded locations and must be compared to reference values that are part of Reference Integrity Measurements (RIMs).